aam-007/amc-dashboard/README.md

 └── data_manifest.json         # generated state file — current "latest" pointers
 ```

-> **Note on numbering:** Phase 6 (an equity-fund/NSE-benchmark analytics extension) exists in the broader project but isn't part of the core 12-stage pipeline documented here.
+> **Note on numbering:** Phase 6 is part of a differnt, broader project and isn't part of the core 12-stage pipeline documented here.

 ---